andrewpatrickdu/domain-adaptation-cloud-detection/README.md

     --GPU 0 \
     --LOG True
 ```
-or to update resnet-50 (trained on Landsat-9) to Sentinel-2 using 8 bands:
+or to update only 1% of the weights of resnet-50 (trained on Landsat-9) to Sentinel-2 using 8 bands:
 ```
 python fish-mask-resnet50.py \
     --MODEL resnet50-8-L9-2023 \